spotandjake/Brisk/README.md

 # Description
 ***

-`Brisk` is a language written with the sole purpose of educating myself on language and compiler design and to get familiar with wasm.
+`Brisk` is a language written with the sole purpose of educating myself on language and compiler design and to get familiar with [wasm](https://webassembly.org/).
 # Language Goals
 ***

-An Easy To Program Language That Compiles To Web Assembly.
-The Goal Of brisk Is To Allow Users To Write Code Easily While Still Being Performant And Powerful.
-Brisk Syntax Is Similar To Typescript At Its Core While Adding Features Such As Advanced Enums That Make It Extremely Powerful.
+An easy to program language that compiles to [Web Assembly](https://webassembly.org/). the goal of Brisk is to allow users to write code easily while still being performant and powerful.
+Brisk syntax is similar to [Typescript](https://www.typescriptlang.org/) at its core while adding features such as advanced enums that make it far more powerful and robust.
 # Language Fundamentals
 ***

-Brisk is a super basic easy to use, and easy to extend the language with only the bare minimum set in stone.
+Brisk is a super basic easy to use, and easy to extend the language.

 # Getting started
 ***